ABINAYA-27-76/DATA-SCULPTOR-AI-Driven-Preprocessing-and-Insight-Extraction-Tool-/README.md

 # DATA-SCULPTOR-AI-Driven-Preprocessing-and-Insight-Extraction-Tool
 ## 1. Introduction

-DATA SCULPTOR is an intelligent, end-to-end data preprocessing and analytics web application built using Flask.
+DATA SCULPTOR is an intelligent, end-to-end AI-driven data preprocessing and insight extraction web application developed using Flask.
+The tool is designed to automate critical data preparation tasks and provide meaningful insights without requiring extensive programming knowledge from the user.
+By simplifying the preprocessing pipeline, DATA SCULPTOR enables users to focus on decision-making and analytical interpretation rather than manual data handling.
-It automates data cleaning, outlier detection, statistical insight extraction, and data visualization, enabling users to transform raw datasets into actionable intelligence with minimal manual effort.

-The system follows a modular, AI-ready architecture, allowing seamless integration of advanced machine learning and predictive analytics in future extensions.
+The application integrates data cleaning, outlier detection, statistical insight generation, and visual analytics into a unified workflow.
+Its modular and scalable architecture ensures that the system is not limited to exploratory analysis but is also ready for future expansion into machine learning, predictive analytics, and intelligent decision support systems.
+Built using Python, Pandas, NumPy, Matplotlib, and Flask, DATA SCULPTOR emphasizes accuracy, usability, and scalability, making it suitable for academic projects, data analytics coursework, research experimentation, and business intelligence applications.

 ## 2. Statement of the Problem

 ### Raw datasets often contain:

+Most real-world datasets suffer from several quality issues such as:

-Missing values
+Missing or null values

 Duplicate records

-Outliers
+Outliers and anomalies

-Inconsistent formats
+Inconsistent data formats

-These issues reduce analysis accuracy and increase preprocessing time.
-Manual data preparation is time-consuming, error-prone, and requires technical expertise.
+Invalid or corrupted entries

+These issues significantly affect the reliability of statistical analysis and machine learning models.
+Manual preprocessing requires technical expertise, significant time investment, and careful validation, which may not be feasible for non-technical users or time-sensitive projects.

+There is a need for an automated, user-friendly, and reliable system that can preprocess datasets, extract insights, detect anomalies, and visualize trends efficiently.

 ## 3. Purpose of the Project

-### The goal of DATA SCULPTOR is to:
+The primary purpose of DATA SCULPTOR is to:

-Automate essential data preprocessing steps
+Automate essential data preprocessing tasks

-Extract meaningful statistical insights

-Identify anomalies in datasets

-Provide clear visual representations

-Reduce dependency on manual coding for analytics
+Reduce manual effort in data cleaning

+Provide quick statistical insights into datasets

+Identify outliers that impact data quality

+Present results through intuitive visualizations

+Support non-technical users in data analysis

+The system aims to bridge the gap between raw data and actionable intelligence.

 ## 4. Features Overview
 ### Home Page

-Dataset upload interface
+The home page provides a clean and intuitive interface where users can:

+Upload CSV datasets

-Trigger analysis pipeline
+Initiate the preprocessing and analysis pipeline

-Navigate insights and visual outputs
+Navigate seamlessly to insight and visualization outputs

-Clean, minimal UI for non-technical users
+The design prioritizes clarity, simplicity, and ease of use, ensuring accessibility for users with minimal technical background.

 ## Automated Data Preprocessing

-Handles essential data preparation tasks automatically.
+This module automatically prepares the uploaded dataset for analysis.

 Key Capabilities

-Handling missing values
+Handling missing and null values

 Removing duplicate records

 Standardizing column formats

-Detecting invalid date values
+Identifying invalid date entries

+The preprocessing pipeline ensures that the dataset is clean, structured, consistent, and analysis-ready, forming a reliable foundation for further analytics.

 ## AI-Driven Insight Extraction

-Generates descriptive and statistical insights from cleaned data.
+After preprocessing, the system extracts meaningful statistical insights.

 Insights Generated

-Dataset shape (rows & columns)
+Dataset dimensions (rows and columns)

-Summary statistics (mean, median, min, max)
+Summary statistics such as mean, median, minimum, and maximum

 Column-wise numeric distributions

-Correlation indicators
+Correlation indicators among numerical features

+These insights are presented in a human-readable format, allowing users to understand the dataset’s behavior quickly and accurately.
 ## Outlier Detection System

 Identifies anomalous values that may affect data quality.